jahto/HSLDataKafkaExample/README.md

 Note: uses a lot of memory.
 You might have to increase -Xms and -Xmx.
 Check with -verbose:gc if you have problems.

+### GTFSDataMapper

+Will some day become a general utility to map GTFS-RT data to this projects format.
+Some of the code has already been written in subproject VilkkuDataConnector

 ### TrafficDataVehicleTransformer

 - Adds some data to vehicle information.
 Difference of delay since last suitable sample, the length of time the difference